 The Print and Television options of the Professional Track take an integrated approach to the study of media criticism and media writing and production.
 They are predicated on the belief that the development of the practical skills needed to produce and write materials for media outlets such as television, newspapers, magazines, and public relations firms is enhanced through a critical examination of cultural products and an understanding of multiple theoretical frameworks.
 At the same time, the ability to critique cultural products is furthered through the development of practical skills, since this advances an understanding of various factors that influence how media products are developed and distributed.

 Communication Foundation: 5 Credits

-- TCOM 353 Critical Approaches to Mass Communication - TCOM 444 Gender, Ethnicity, Class and Media
+- TCOM 353 - TCOM 444

 Communication Core: 20 credits